Dendrothereua

 Dendrothereua is a genus of house centipedes in the family Scutigeridae.
 There are at least three described species in Dendrothereua, found in the southern United States and the Neotropics.

 Dendrothereua was formerly considered a taxonomic synonym of Scutigera.
 In 2009, Edgecomb and Giribet resurrected the genus based on Phylogenetic research.
 The species of Dendrothereua are still sometimes considered part of Scutigera.

 Species

-These three species belong to the genus Dendrothereua:
+These one species belong to the genus Dendrothereua: